Dre Campbell Farm

 8. Pine Needles

-Also known as pine straw, this lightweight, carbon-rich material is great for some flower beds.
+Also known as pine straw, this lightweight, carbon-rich material is excellent for some flower beds.

 If you have plenty of pine trees around, make use of the needles as they fall.
-Besides, the cones are useful as well.
+Besides, the cones are beneficial as well.

 9. Gravel and Small Stones

-These are the most attractive inorganic types.
-They are permanent and useful on driveways, around trees and shrubs, and for mulching flower beds.
+These are the most attractive inorganic types of mulch.
+They are permanent and valuable in driveways, around trees and shrubs, and for mulching flower beds.

-Stones and pieces of gravel may need a protective film like newspaper underneath to prevent some weeds from getting through.
-However, they provide good drainage and warmth in rock gardens, where colored stones can be particularly pleasing to the eye.
+However, it provides good drainage and warmth in rock gardens, where colored stones can be particularly pleasing to the eye.

-The downside is that these will not improve the condition or add nutrients to the earth beneath.
+The downside is that these will not improve the condition or add nutrients to the earth below.

 10. WeedGuard Plus

-This commercial product from the Arbico gardening store works differently and is safe for use in organic gardening.
+This commercial product from Arbico Gardening Store works differently and is safe for use in organic gardening.

 The fine, paper-like material is obtained from cellulose fiber.
 The product is designed to cover weeds as they germinate, preventing light and stifling growth.